Skip to main content

 4

-Some creditors have specific requirements — for example, certain creditors require fax-only submission with your SSN, date of birth, account number, and signature.
-We know these quirks for every major creditor and handle the authorization process accordingly.
+Some creditors have specific submission requirements — for example, certain creditors require fax-only submission with your account number and signature.
+We know these quirks for every major creditor and format your approved documents so they land the right way.

 5

-• We lay out your financial hardship — income, expenses, what you can realistically afford
+• Your hardship, documented — your offer letter reflects your income, expenses, and what you can realistically afford

 • Payment flexibility — payment plans are an option if lump sum is not feasible, but collectors prefer lump sums and will discount more for one